dmp1ce/daveparrish.net/posts/2020-07-31-Automatic-VPN-Only-Ubuntu-Setup.markdown

 fi
 ```

-If you notice the network is down for whatever reason, then turning networking off and then on or turning on the VPN should get the Internet (through the VPN only) working again.
+If you notice the Internet is down, then turning networking off and then on or turning on the VPN should get the Internet (through the VPN only) working again.
 I noticed my time and date would be wrong when resuming a virtual machine I was testing on.
 Toggling the VPN should help with fixing the date/time also.

 ## Modifications